mpags-python/mpags-python.github.io/index.md

 Materials accompanying the course will appear here as the course progresses.

+For advance reference, [here are the slides used for last year's MPAGS course][SLIDES2008].

 ## Exercises

 Solutions to the exercises will appear here as the course progresses.